When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Wait five to ten minutes.

-• Negative Result: sugar dissolves.
+• Negative Result: The sugar dissolves easily.

 3. Toothpaste Pregnancy Test